A renaissance in voting reform

 Score Voting + Instant Runoff = Score Then Automatic Runoff = STAR!

 In 2014 at the Equal Vote Conference in Eugene, Oregon, STAR Voting was invented.
 A hybrid of the previous proposals, STAR Voting delivers on the goals of reformers on both sides while addressing valid concerns with the older proposals.
-The 5 star ballot allows voters to show their level of support and allowed the ballots to be tallied using simple addition.
+The 5 star ballot allows voters to show their preferences and level of support and also allowed the ballots to be tallied using simple addition.
 The Instant Runoff ensured that even if a voters favorites couldn't win, their vote would still make a difference.
 It was a breakthrough!

 As predicted, studies found that the new method topped the charts for both accurate representative outcomes, and also resilience to strategic voting.
 Finally, a win-win proposal that everyone could get behind!